What Type of Patent Do You Need?

 and useful improvements thereof.
 The ability to exclude others from using

-and resources used to create the invention.
+used to create the invention.
 This is where an attorney comes in.

 A patent lawyer is able to help you protect your intellectual property.

 When you obtain a patent, you are claiming the invention as your own,

 and anyone who infringes on your invention may be subject to legal action.